 Now dont let math anxiety turn you off of middle boundaries!
-Unlike algebra, boundaries are part of natural psychology and everyone can do learn to have them.
-Consider the learning process kind of like learning to ride a bike; you have to learn several distinct processes and then do them all simultaneously so it just takes practice to ge the coordination down.
-And, once you learn the process, you will always be able to do, just like riding a bike!
+Boundaries are part of our natural psychology and everyone can learn to have healthy ones, you just need a teacher.
+Consider the learning process kind of like learning to ride a bike; you have to learn several distinct processes and then do them all simultaneously, so it just takes practice to get the coordination down.
+And, once you learn the process, you will always be able to do it, just like riding a bike!

-But first, it helps to know your boundary default position, see below and reflect on what feels most natural to you as a first response to being stressed by a situation.
+But first, the basics: it helps to know your boundary default position, see below and reflect on what feels most natural to you as a first response to being stressed by a situation.

 Diffuse: On one end of the continuum, boundaries are passive, offering little protection from stressors.
 APPROPRIATE IF: captivity or autonomy-limiting situation.
 STANCE: flexibility, caring for others.
 LACK: self responsibility, assertiveness.
-DEFENSES : people pleasers, rescuers/martyrs, and/or computers.
-FEELING TRENDS: sadness, loneliness, self pity.
+DEFENSES : often use internalizing defenses i.e. people pleasers, rescuers/martyrs, and/or stonewallers FEELING TRENDS: sadness, loneliness, self pity.

 Rigid : On the other end, boundaries are impenetrable, offering no room for stress but also no room for anyone but the self.
-APPROPRIATE IF: toxic relationship, abuse.
-STANCE: assertive, self-responsibility .
-LACK: flexibility, caregiving, vulnerability.
-DEFENSES: blamers, abandoners, and/or stonewallers.
+APPROPRIATE IF: toxic relationship, abuse, cutoffs.
+STANCE: assertive, self-responsibility LACK: flexibility, caregiving, vulnerability.
+DEFENSES: often use projection type defenses i.e. blamers, abandoners, and/or computers.
 FEELING TRENDS: anger, resentment, isolation.

-Healthy : In the middle, boundaries are a good mix of assertiveness and flexibility, self care and other care, compromise but NOT competition for resources, vulnerability but still take responsibility for the self.
-Visualize a knob to turn your boundaries UP (more Rigid) or DOWN (more Diffuse) to achieve just the right balance for the given situation.
+Healthy : In the middle, boundaries are a good mix of assertiveness and flexibility, self care and other care, compromise NOT competition for resources, vulnerability but also responsibility for the self.
+Clearly a complex process--Visualize a knob to turn your boundaries UP (more Rigid) or DOWN (more Diffuse) to achieve just the right balance for you and the given situation.

 DIFFUSE HEALTHY FIX: move toward healthy boundaries--turn the dial UP on being more self responsible and assertive, caring for your needs first then others, being clear about your position.
 It is not me or them, it is us!